kimperria/kimperria/README.md

 - 🔭 Exploring automation, websites, systems, low level APIs, apps, etc, etc :sweat_smile:
 - 👯 Looking to collaborate on interesting projects that push the limits
-- 💬 Ask me about tech stuff, music, money, life, sports, the universe.
-- 📫 How to reach me: Preferrably on LinkedIn or via my email, if thee can find it :smile:
-- ⚡ Fun fact: ​I​ ​pla​y​ ​t​he​ :guitar: on my spare time, :soccer:, 🎮 & enjoy the outdoors 🌴